brombres/Plasmacore-2015/README.md

     curl -O https://raw.githubusercontent.com/AbePralle/Plasmacore/master/BuildCore.rogue && rogo

-The command will fetch a Rogo build file which in will handle the remainder of the installation.
+The command will fetch and run a Rogo build file that will handle the remainder of the installation.

 ## Documentation and Resources